 To help you visualize where orchids can be found a webmap titled: Orchids of the World was developed.
 On the map you can click on a marker that will list the number of wild orchid species that can be found in that country, region, state or island.
 When available it will also include the number of endemic orchid species found there.
-In some of the larger countries, such as Canada, United States, Mexico, India, China, Russia and Australia there are numbers for both the whole country (green markers) and for states or regional areas (blue markers) within those countries.
+In some of the larger countries, such as Canada, United States, Mexico, India, China, Russia and Australia there are green markers for the whole country and blue markers for states or regional areas within those countries.

-The data used comes from three sources.
-1. The United States Department of Agriculture (USDA) Plants Database, accessed in December 2018 for the U.S.A. and Canada.
-2. The article “Status of Orchid Conservation in India, Part 1” by Dr Sadananda Hegde published in the December 2016 issue of The Orchid Society of Karnataka (TOSKAR) newsletter for India.
-3. The Illustrated World Compendium of Orchids – List of Taxa compiled by Michael Hassler and Joachim Rheinheimer updated June 24, 2018 for all other countries and islands.
+The data used came from three sources.
+1. For the United States and Canada - The United States Department of Agriculture (USDA) Plants Database, accessed in December 2018.
+2. For the Country of India - The article "Status of Orchid Conservation in India, Part 1" by Dr Sadananda Hegde published in the December 2016 issue of The Orchid Society of Karnataka (TOSKAR) Newsletter.
+3. For all other Countries and Islands - The Illustrated World Compendium of Orchids ‑ List of Taxa compiled by Michael Hassler and Joachim Rheinheimer updated in February 2020.

 To view the Orchids of the World webmap you will be taken to the ESRI ArcGIS online website.
 I believe that you will find this online webmap to be very informative and no doubt surprising as you find out -- Where in the world do orchids grow?
-(Mike Harrington, December 2018)
+(M.H., December 2020)